 Berry Dilley holds a Masters of Music in Dance, Florida State University and a Masters in Education in Counseling, University of Arizona.
 She has spent 25 years practicing Insight Meditation and has a Community Dharma Leader certificate from Spirit Rock.
 She is currently participating in a three-year training in Somatic Experiencing.
 Most recently, Berry performed and choreographed with the Athens Dance Collective and in Missy Whaley’s 2013 Fall Concert, all at ArtsWest.

-Open to students 16+.
+Open to coples 18+.
 Emphasis is on partnering skills, moving with your partner, developing the ability to lead and follow.
 Styles will include big band era of music.

 Registration fees ($10/student) are due at the time of registration.
 Tuition payments can be made in full during registration or can be paid in monthly installments, due Sept.
 15, Oct.
 15, and Nov.
-14. We accept cash, check, and credit card payments at the studio.
+14 in the fall and Jan 15th, Feb.
+15th and March 15th for Winter/Spring semester.
+We accept cash, check, and credit card payments at the studio.
 Additionally, payments can be made via credit card through your online account: https://app.mydanceworks.net/customer/login.aspx

 Refunds will not be issued past Sept.
-15. If you choose to withdraw your student from classes, you must inform the office in writing by Sept.
+15. for fall semester and Jan.
+15th for winter/spring semester.
+If you choose to withdraw your student from classes, you must inform the office in writing by Sept.
 15 to receive a partial refund for remaining classes.
 Registration fees are non-refundable.
 Please note: parents are responsible for payment on classes that occurred prior to giving notice.

 Prorated tuition is not typically available, as pricing is for semesters and we encourage regular attendance in order to achieve technical growth and full development of skill sets.
 Prorated tuition may be approved in special circumstances with prior notice at the time of student registration – please speak with the Business Manager.